FriendlyUser/chatgpt-blog-generator/output/books/unpublished/incomplete/excerises.md

 Finally, the function returns `dp[m][n]`, which represents the length of the LCS of the entire strings `s1` and `s2`.

-Sure!
+7. Write a function in Golang to implement the Longest Palindromic Subsequence problem using dynamic programming.

 Here's an implementation of the Longest Palindromic Subsequence (LPS) problem using dynamic programming in Go:

 ```golang